Billy Rogell

 Infielder Billy Rogell played 14 seasons in the big leagues, mostly for the Detroit Tigers.
 He appeared in two World Series.
 Rogell was in 1,235 games at shortstop, but also in 104 at third base and 78 at second base.

-He was with St. Paul in 1929 and Montreal in 1940.
+He was with the St. Paul Saints in 1929 and the Montreal Royals in 1940.

 Rogell's New York Times obituary remembered him as Charlie Gehringer's double-play mate, and also as part of an infield that drove in 462 runs in 1934 - 139 for Hank Greenberg, 127 for Gehringer, 100 for Rogell and 96 for Marv Owen.

-In a strange play in the 1934 World Series, a throw by Rogell knocked out baserunner Dizzy Dean who was pinch-running.
+In a strange play in the 1934 World Series, a throw by Rogell knocked out Dizzy Dean who was pinch-running.
 It led to the quite possibly apochryphal headline "X-Rays of Dean's Head Revealed Nothing".

 Miscellany[edit]